KyleKreuter/KyleKreuter/README.md

   - Python

  ### Experience
-  - Former developer on various Minecraft networks, including Landania, GrieferGames and Hyperknox.
+  - Former developer on various Minecraft networks, including Landania and GrieferGames.

  - I also have a bit of experience with client development, having been a developer on the Minecraft modification Mysterymod.
  ### ✉️ Contact
- - Email
-   - kyleonaut@gmail.com
  - Discord
    - (kyleonaut#0001)
    - kyleonaut